Have you ever experienced the sting of someone expressing they didn’t like what you wrote?

 This is what leads us to terrible depressions and the inability to look at reviews.

-This is what turns us bitter and defensive, attacking the critic in turn — “well, that person is obviously an idiot, a bitter, jealous, total douchebag.”
+This is what turns us bitter and defensive, attacking the critic in turn — “well, that person is obviously a jerk, a bitter, jealous, total douchebag.”
 It’s an attempt to defuse the problem, and one that only leads to more negativity, more judgment, and more fear.

 Remember, I promised you a cure.